beedrill/gym_trafficlight/README.md

 the difference between the above two approaches is that the first one can only be use in the init phase, it will re-init everything and lose all the data in the class, the second one will only switch the env  to be visual, hence can apply whenever.

-# Examples with OpenAI Baselines
-You can refer in the examples folder the __run_env.py__ code for running the env using baselines algorithms.
-The runner is a customized version of the original baselines runner and can be similarly run.

-## Change Env Parameters
-One can change parameters by directly passing it:

-`python3 run_env.py --alg=a2c --penetration_rate=0.5`

-The arg `--parameter_rate=0.5` will be directly passed to the env constructor.
-The parameter updating is done through a wrapper.

 ## Change env parameter on every reset
 Sometimes, we want the env gradually changes, for example, we want the penetration rate gradually increase, for this, you can use **ResetManager** class.
 Here is an example to linearly increase penetration rate:
 ```python